blob: 477b51e1064d791bbd199afa7f5b9f1150151343 (

 I select during the installation.

-I am building other architectures on different machines (raspi: armxx) or in a
+I am building other architectures in a chroot, currently only arm64 on a

-For creating a local chroot, I am using (e.g. for bullseye)
+For creating a local chroot, I am using (e.g. for bookworm)

 cd /var/chroot